Hirofumi Morishita, MD, PhD Email Hirofumi Morishita

 - ASSOCIATE PROFESSOR | Ophthalmology

-Hirofumi Morishita received his PhD from Osaka University after Psychiatry residency at National Center Hospital of Neurology and Psychiatry in Tokyo and medical school training at Kyushu University (MD).
+Hirofumi Morishita is an Associate Professor (tenured) of Psychiatry, Neuroscience and Ophthalmology at the Icahn School of Medicine at Mount Sinai.
+He is also a faculty member of interdisciplinary Mindich Child Health & Development Institute, and Friedman Brain Institute since 2012.
+He received his PhD from Osaka University after Psychiatry residency at National Center Hospital of Neurology and Psychiatry in Tokyo and medical school training at Kyushu University (MD).
 Before joining Mount Sinai, he was a postdoctoral research fellow at Takao Hensch lab, Children’s Hospital Boston, Harvard Medical School.
-His postdoctoral work led to the preclinical discovery of therapeutic strategies for functional recovery in adulthood.

 Visit the Morishita Lab homepage for more details.